How to take travel photos for Instagram

 3. Research Your Locations Before You Arrive

-"When travelling to popular destinations, do your best to explore the less popular locations," says Sherri King, blogger at Girl On The Go.
+“When traveling to popular destinations, do your best to explore the less popular locations,” says Sherri King, blogger at Girl On The Go.

 Fun fact: Sherri has a Master of Arts in social media (super cool, right?!).

-One of my favourite ways to research photography locations is with Pinterest.
+One of my favorite ways to research photography locations is with Pinterest.
 I create a new board and spend an hour or two collecting inspiration for my trip.